New York State Film Tax Credit Program

 The New York Production Alliance has been urging Gov. Cuomo and Albany legislators to reauthorize the NYS Film tax credit program.

-NYPA is also currently outreaching to small businesses across New York State to facilitate a letter writing campaign in support of extending the film and television tax credit program.
+NYPA is currently reaching out to small businesses across New York State to facilitate a letter writing campaign in support of extending the film and television tax credit program.
 Our database has tens of thousands of small businesses where “ancillary spend” happens beyond the on camera set.
 These businesses know the value of huge economic impact of dollars spent by the industry.

 Small business testimonials